-The auto industry is undergoing a huge shift: Car purchases among people aged 60+ are slowing down, while Gen X, millennials, and even Gen Zs are purchasing more cars.1 Which means that if your team is still optimizing marketing plans for older generations, all we can say is...
+The auto industry is undergoing a huge shift: Car purchases among people aged 60+ are slowing down, while Gen X, millennials, and even Gen Zs are purchasing more cars.1 Which means that if your team is still optimizing automotive advertising plans for older generations, all we can say is...
 OK, boomer.

 But we get it.
 This trend poses a new challenge for auto brands.
 Baby boomers are a car manufacturer’s dream.
 They tend to be emotionally attached to a specific car brand, take comfort in the traditional car-buying process, and enjoy trips to the car lot to browse and test drive.2 Now, auto brands are losing their “ideal” customers and gaining less-predictable ones.